telerik/blazor-docs/getting-started/vs-code-integration/document-processing-wizard.md

 ---
 title: Telerik Document Processing Libraries
-page_title: Integration with Telerik Document Processing
+page_title: Telerik Document Processing Libraries
 description: Learn how to add a reference to the Telerik Document Processing packages to an existing Telerik UI for Blazor application using the Document Processing Libraries Wizard.
 slug: getting-started-vs-code-integration-dpl
 position: 23